In this directory, we provide commonly used interfaces used to construct

 set_freq_khz: set the clock frequency in MHz / KHz.
 This is 50MHz by default.

-set_period_ns: set the clock period in nanoseconds.
-This is 20ns by default (giving a clock period of 50MHz).
+set_period_ps: set the clock period in picoseconds.
+This is 20_000ps by default (giving a clock period of 50MHz).

 set_duty_cycle: set the duty cycle (as a percentage: 1 - 99).
 This is 50 by default.